PaddlePaddle/PaddleDetection/docs/GETTING_STARTED.md

 python tools/infer.py -c configs/faster_rcnn_r50_1x.yml \
                       --infer_img=demo/000000570688.jpg \
                       --output_dir=infer_output/ \
-                      --draw_threshold=0.5
+                      --draw_threshold=0.5 \
+                      -o weights=output/faster_rcnn_r50_1x/model_final
 ```
 The visualization files are saved in `output` by default, to specify a different
 path, simply add a `--output_dir=` flag.
 `--draw_threshold` is an optional argument.
 Default is 0.5.
-Different thresholds will produce different results depending on the calculation of [NMS](https://ieeexplore.ieee.org/document/1699659)
+Different thresholds will produce different results depending on the calculation of [NMS](https://ieeexplore.ieee.org/document/1699659).
+If users want to infer according to customized model path, `-o weights` can be set for specified path.

 - Save inference model